MaxKorbmacher/HBA/README.md

 Fit in external validation data, which are all healthy controls (N = 751):

-An example of data fit for a single disease group, here multiple sclerosis patients
+An example of data fit for a single disease group, here multiple sclerosis patients (N = 748):

 | Hemisphere and Correction | Pearson's r	|   R2   |	 MAE  |	 RMSE  |
 |  :----------------------: | :---------: |  :---: |  :---: |  :---: |